2017–18 Port Vale F.C. season: EFL League Two

-Aspin paid tribute to supporters who helped clear snow off the pitch prior to an important 2–0 home win over Cambridge United on 9 December; Montaño scored both of the goals either side of half-time, helping to put an end to the team's recent run of bad results.
+Aspin paid tribute to supporters who helped clear snow off the pitch before an important 2–0 home win over Cambridge United on 9 December; Montaño scored both of the goals either side of half-time, helping to put an end to the team's recent run of bad results.
 They continued their good form under Aspin with a 2–1 victory at Carlisle United, as he changed tactics with the scores at 0–0 after sensing the hosts were there to be beaten.
-The following week the club and Aspin came to an agreement on a new two-and-a-half year contract.
+The following week the club and Aspin agreed on a new two-and-a-half-year contract.
 The team celebrated by securing a useful point at play-off hopefuls Colchester United, coming from a goal down at half-time to draw the game 1–1.
 Nathan Smith then scored the only goal of the Boxing day game with play-off chasing Coventry City.
 They ended the year in style with a 4–0 home victory over league leaders Luton, which left them ten points clear of the relegation zone and nine points off the play-offs; "Hatters" boss Nathan Jones said that "they were better than us all over the park.
-They got second balls, they outworked us, we didn’t handle Pope all afternoon and we got what we deserved."
+They got second balls, they outworked us, we didn't handle Pope all afternoon and we got what we deserved."
 Aspin was nominated for that month's EFL League Two Manager of the Month award, though lost out to Danny Cowley at Lincoln City.